Pacific Basin Economic Council

-The Pacific Basin Economic Council (PBEC) is an independent business association founded by Weldon B. Gibson in 1967 with the objective of facilitating business in the Asia-Pacific region.
-It has a rich history of supporting business leaders, academics and Governments across Asia Pacific.
-It organises and hosts several roundtable dialogue discussions and key events annually as well as provides market intelligence, research papers & policy recommendations on behalf of the APAC business community.
-It advocates for sustainable & inclusive economic growth through free trade agreements under a fair international rules based system that mitigates climate change & supports societies.
-The International Secretariat is currently located in Hong Kong and their Chief Executive is Michael Walsh.
+The Pacific Basin Economic Council (PBEC) is an independent business association founded by Weldon B. Gibson in 1967 to facilitate business in the Asia-Pacific region.
+It has a rich history of supporting business leaders, corporations, academics, and Governments across the Asia Pacific.
+It organises and hosts roundtable dialogue discussions and key events bi-monthly and annually, as well as provides market intelligence, research papers & policy recommendations on behalf of the APAC business community.
+It advocates for sustainable, resilient & inclusive economic growth through free trade agreements under a fair international rules-based system that mitigates climate change & supports society.
+The International Secretariat has been located in Hong Kong since 2003.
+Michael Walsh has served as its Executive Director since May 2019, bringing extensive global business leadership experience.

 History

 The Institute of Pacific Relations (IPR) was founded in 1925 as an international forum where national delegations representing a broad range of interests could meet and discuss both domestic and regional issues.

 The IPR was a respected forum in the period before, during and after World War II, but was disbanded in 1961 after the United States withdrew support.